johanneslumpe/backbone-filemodel/readme.md

   Get the object which holds all the added keys and their associated files.

 ### getFiles(key)
-  Get the Array of File-objects for the given key.
+  Get the array of File-objects for `key`.

 ### clearFiles()
   Remove all added files from the model.